-Legend: • = linked duplicates repeating duplicates Top two lines represent a key length of 100 Middle two lines represent a key length of 50 Bottom two lines represent a key length of 4
+Legend: • = linked duplicates repeating duplicates Top two lines represent a key length Middle two lines represent a key le Bottom two lines represent a key le ngth of 50

 Performance

 Faster performance results when fewer pages are involved in an index search because fewer pages must be read from disk.
 The linked duplicates method generally uses less physical storage space and therefore provides faster performance.
 The repeating duplicates method provides a performance advantage if only a small number of keys have duplicates.